Cally Beaton

 Media

-She has held senior management positions at some of the biggest media companies in the world.
+Cally has held senior management positions at some of the biggest media companies in the world.
 Early in her career she headed an independent television production company that was bought by ITV, and went on to find herself the youngest and only female member of the board.
 She left to set up an award-winning creative consultancy company, Road Trip Media, and went on to do a ten-year stint as Senior Vice President at the US studio giant ViacomCBS.
 There, Cally oversaw a multi-million dollar budget for brands including Nickelodeon, MTV, Comedy Central and Paramount.
 If you want someone to blame for bringing South Park and SpongeBob SquarePants to the world, you need look no further.

-She has held senior management positions at some of the biggest media companies in the world.
+Cally has held senior management positions at some of the biggest media companies in the world.
 Early in her career she headed an independent television production company that was bought by ITV, and went on to find herself the youngest and only female member of the board.
 She left to set up an award-winning creative consultancy company, Road Trip Media, and went on to do a ten-year stint as Senior Vice President at the US studio giant ViacomCBS.
 There, Cally oversaw a multi-million dollar budget for brands including Nickelodeon, MTV, Comedy Central and Paramount.
 If you want someone to blame for bringing South Park and SpongeBob SquarePants to the world, you need look no further.

-She is popular with BBC Radio 4 audiences where her appearances include: The Now Show, The Unbelievable Truth, Saturday Live and Museum of Curiosity.
+She is popular with BBC Radio 4 audiences where her appearances include: The Now Show, The Unbelievable Truth, Saturday Live, Museum Of Curiosity, PM and Woman’s Hour.
 She is also a regular contributor on Radio 5 Live, Times Radio, Scala Radio and BBC London.
-Cally has also written for The Guardian and the Financial Times and is one of the country’s most sought-after keynote and after-dinner speakers, and an experienced and accomplished awards host.

 ‘Spins tales like Aisling Bea, has the hair and strength of Pippi Longstocking, and the punk edge of Debbie Harry’ – Sally Phillips